 Blackberry root: Blackberry root is also a profuse source of tannins and is not recommended for individuals suffering from chronic gastrointestinal problems such as colitis.

 Pregnancy and children: Pregnant and lactating mothers may eat blackberry fruit in normal amounts but should avoid the usage of blackberry leaf tea.
-Small children under 24 months should not be given blackberry leaf tea.
-For older children and very old people with age more than 65 years, medical advice is recommended to prescribe the correct dose of the blackberry leaf tea.
+Children under 24 months should not be given blackberry leaf tea.
+For older children and old people over the age of 65 years, it is recommended to consult a doctor for a correct prescription of the blackberry leaf tea.

-Blackberry leaf may result in allergic reactions ranging to mild to severe, so an opinion from a medical expert is always recommended to discuss an individual’s existing symptoms, correct dosage and potential risks before considering blackberry leaf tea for therapeutic purposes to avoid any fatal conditions.
-In case you notice any allergic reactions post the consumption of blackberry or blackberry leaf tea, consult a health care professional immediately.
+Blackberry leaf may result in allergic reactions ranging from mild to severe.
+An opinion from a medical expert is always recommended to discuss an individual’s existing symptoms, correct dosage, and the potential risks before considering blackberry leaf tea for therapeutic purposes so that any undesirable conditions are avoided.
+In case you notice any allergic reactions post the consumption of blackberry or blackberry leaf tea, consult a healthcare professional immediately.

 Blackberry is a multipurpose plant with its usage varying from food to major medicinal benefits.
-It is even used as a natural dye and food colorant owing to the presence of anthocyanins which also gives the color to the blackberries.
-Traditional usage of blackberries; its roots, stems and leaves for therapeutic purposes and its unique and refreshing taste have been drawing a great deal of attention from the consumers and medical researchers for further investigations.
-So, don’t forget to pick up some blackberries to accentuate the taste and health factor of the next pie you are going to bake or the regular fruit salad you eat every day.
+It is even used as a natural dye and food colorant, owing to the presence of anthocyanins which give color to the blackberries.
+Traditional usage of blackberries, their roots, stems, and leaves for therapeutic purposes and their unique and refreshing taste has been drawing a great deal of attention from consumers and medical researchers for further research.
+So don’t forget to pick up some blackberries to accentuate the taste and health factor of the next pie you are going to bake or the regular fruit salad you eat.